-This Data Privacy Agreement ("DPA") is by and between the CA BOCES ("EA"), an Educational Agency, and ReadSpeaker ("Contractor"), collectively, the
+This Data Privacy Agreement ("DPA") is by and between the Williamson Central School District ("EA"), an Educational Agency, and Onshape, a business unit of PTC Inc. ("Contractor"), collectively, the "Parties".

-"Parties".

 ARTICLE I: DEFINITIONS

 As used in this DPA, the following terms shall have the following meanings: